GinnyXiao/walker_simulation/docs/experiment_stats.md

 #### 2.1) Resulst

 - Has nothing to do with the planning time, for the planning time depends only on the initial configuration, goal, robot config space and world config space.
-- Limits the workspace.
+- High speeds limit the workspace.
 If the object is moving fast, it will have moved a longer distance by the time when the arm moves to the predicted pose.

 ### 3) Home config